brainglobe/.github/profile/README.md

 For more details please see [the website](https://brainglobe.info).
 For help using the tools please contact us via the [image.sc forum](https://forum.image.sc/tag/brainglobe) and to get in touch with us about contributing, please use the [BrainGlobe Zulip chat](https://brainglobe.zulipchat.com/).

-Development is currently lead by the [Neuroinformatics Unit](https://github.com/neuroinformatics-unit) at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/) and the [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/gatsby-computational-neuroscience-unit).
+Development is currently led by the [Neuroinformatics Unit](https://github.com/neuroinformatics-unit) at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/) and the [Gatsby Computational Neuroscience Unit](https://www.ucl.ac.uk/gatsby/gatsby-computational-neuroscience-unit).